I would not wish any companion in the world but you…

 We had both decided against puddings until we saw the raspberry and rhubarb Eton Mess.
 Eton Mess is my favourite summer pudding and we’d only regret not getting it, so we decided to share.

-The Eton Mess and beautiful setting of The Oppo restaurant with original exposed beams were the sweetest ending to our day in Stratford-upon-Avon.
+The Eton Mess and beautiful setting of The Oppo restaurant provided the sweetest ending to our day in Stratford-upon-Avon.

 Stratford-upon-Avon is one of those places that takes you back in time and really is one of the most beautiful areas in England.
 It will always have my heart as it now holds our love story as well as those written by its famous resident William Shakespeare.